Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/editing/duplication.rst

 the original object.
 If you modify one of the linked objects in *Edit Mode*, all linked copies are modified.
 Transform properties (object data-blocks) still remain copies, not links, so you still can rotate, scale, and move freely without affecting the other copies.
-Reference Expl. :ref:`Duplicate Example <expl-object-link-duplicate>` for the discussions below.
+Reference the :ref:`Duplicate Example <expl-object-link-duplicate>` for the discussions below.

 Linked
    In the *Duplicate Objects* :ref:`ui-undo-redo-adjust-last-operation` panel the *Linked* checkbox is checked unlike with *Duplicate*.

 .. hint::